-Another closeness I had growing up was the relationship I shared with my Grandparents who lived in Oregon.
+Another closeness I had growing up was the relationship I shared with my grandparents who lived in Oregon.
 By the time I started elementary school my family was living in Salem, which meant we could then spend occasional weekends as well as time during the summers with Grandma and Grandpa.

 Upon graduating from college I moved to the East Coast.
-After being out east for five years I found it was time to move back home to Oregon and support my Grandparents as they aged, just as they did for me growing up.
-As with any person my Grandparent’s health progressively changed as they aged, which meant more trips to the doctors or visits to the ER for unexpected problems that arose.
+After being out east for five years I found it was time to move back home to Oregon and support my grandparents as they aged, just as they did for me growing up.
+As with any person my grandparent’s health progressively changed as they aged, which meant more trips to the doctors or visits to the ER for unexpected problems that arose.
 I would travel to Eugene from Beaverton to help manage their care in whatever capacity I was able.
-In March of 2007 my Grandfather became suddenly ill then unexpectedly passed away.
-This of course was completely devastating to my Grandmother who had been married to her partner for 61 years.
-What this also meant to my Grandmother was that her life would soon be anything other than what she had known all of her life.
+In March of 2007 my grandfather became suddenly ill then unexpectedly passed away.
+This of course was completely devastating to my grandmother who had been married to her partner for 61 years.
+What this also meant to my grandmother was that her life would soon be anything other than what she had known all of her life.

-My Grandmother was a very independent woman; however, with my Grandfather gone she was no longer able to care for the home she lived in on her own.
+My grandmother was a very independent woman; however, with my grandfather gone she was no longer able to care for the home she lived in on her own.
 She moved into an assisted living community which to her was anything but home.
-Her dog Roxie (Roxie the Doxie- as she is a Dachshund) was also a bit more than she could handle on her own so Roxie came to live with me in Beaverton.
-This was yet another crush to my Grandma’s spirit.
+Her dog Roxie (Roxie the Doxie- as she was a Dachshund) was also a bit more than she could handle on her own so Roxie came to live with me in Beaverton.
+This was yet another crush to my grandma’s spirit.
 It was not long before I asked Grandma if she was interested in moving to Beaverton to be closer to Roxie and I. Grandma agreed to the move but then faced yet another change of being away from the area she grew up in as well as her close extended family and friends.

-My Grandma moved into a great assisted living community that finally felt more like home but it still was not her old home with Roxie by her side.
+My grandma moved into a great assisted living community that finally felt more like home but it still was not her old home with Roxie by her side.
 Every weekend Grandma would come over to my house and spend a day with Roxie and my family.
 It was amazing to see how quickly her spirits lifted from being in the presence of her animal friend.
-I was my Grandmother’s case worker, advocate and friend through this difficult life transition standing by her side no matter what emotions came up, which much of the time were anger and sadness due to the many losses in her life.
+I was my grandmother’s case worker, advocate and friend through this difficult life transition standing by her side no matter what emotions came up, which much of the time were anger and sadness due to the many losses in her life.
 After being on hospice for the last months of her life she passed away and was able to rest peacefully in June of 2010.

-I miss being able to spend time with my Grandparents and appreciate all that they taught me over the years even after both of their passings.
+I miss being able to spend time with my grandparents and appreciate all that they taught me over the years even after both of their passings.